Skip to main content

 • How to categorize medications in the formulary.

-• How to represent compounded medications.
+• How to represent compounded medications, including dose variations.

 • How to represent relationships between medications.